trsh/MMBVE-API-design-documentation/README.md

 ## What should happen under the hood

-Engine takes care of acceleration structure creation and modification, compression, partition stream in/out, raycast by lod, etc.
+Engine takes care of acceleration structure creation and modification, compression, partition stream in/out, raycast by lod, etc. Also speculatively deactivates and activates colliders depenging on actions in the parition.

 ## Programmer will then take it from here